qpakzk/os-playground/virtual-dev-env.md

 #### Install VirtualBox

+1. VirtualBox is an open-source [virtualizer](https://www.virtualbox.org/wiki/Virtualization).
+Essentially, it is an application running under you operating system (called the _host_) that allows you to run various other operating systems (called _guests_).

-1. Open the downloads directory http://download.virtualbox.org/virtualbox/.
+2. Open the downloads directory http://download.virtualbox.org/virtualbox/.

-2. As of this writing, the latest version is 5.1.14.
+3. As of this writing, the latest version is 5.1.14.
 Open http://download.virtualbox.org/virtualbox/5.1.14/.

-3. Download the installation image for your platform.
+4. Download the installation image for your platform.
 Install.

-4. Also download the guest extensions disc image *VBoxGuestAdditions_5.1.14.iso*.
+5. Also download the guest extensions disc image *VBoxGuestAdditions_5.1.14.iso*.
 It's the same for all platforms.

 #### Create an Ubuntu virtual machine